You will be surprised how ridiculously easy it is to make sour cream at home! You only need 2 ingredients!

 If you like, you can add herbs or spices to your sour cream and use it as a dip.

 But you can also use this sour cream to make your own cream cheese.
-I am teaching you how in this blog post.
+And you can make delicious cultured butter.

 How long does homemade sour cream last?